-Students will have 1 (one) opportunity to retake a test, within 2 (two) weeks of the failed/missed test, or until the last day of the course, whichever occurs first.
+Students will have one (1) opportunity to retake a failed/missed test, until the last day of the course.

-The number of retakes is limited to 1 in each Module.
+The number of retakes is limited to one (1) in each Module.
+In GE courses, students are allowed to remediate three (3) of the lowest quizzes.